PostHog/charts-clickhouse/charts/posthog/README.md

 ### Testing
 This repo uses several types of test suite targeting different goals:

-- **lint tests**: verify if the Helm templates can be rendered without errors
+- **lint tests**: to verify if the Helm templates can be rendered without errors
-- **unit tests**: verify if the rendered Helm templates are as we expect
+- **unit tests**: to verify if the rendered Helm templates are as we expect
-- **integration tests**: verify if applying the rendered Helm templates against a Kubernetes target cluster gives us the stack and PostHog installation we expect
+- **integration tests**: to verify if applying the rendered Helm templates against a Kubernetes target cluster gives us the stack and PostHog installation we expect

 #### Lint tests
 We use `helm lint` that can be invoked via: `helm lint --strict --set “cloud=local” charts/posthog`